shopware5/devdocs/source/developers-guide/elasticsearch/index.md

 ```

 <div class="alert alert-info" role="alert">
     <strong>Note:</strong> Shopware creates a index for each shop, to separate language specify data.
 This prevents a language mixing inside an ES index, otherwise the search term would be mixed and a search couldn't be detect in which languages the customer search.
 This means, that each indexer has to index the data directly in the provided shop language.
-The shop can be accessed over the provided `ShopIndex` class.
+The shop can be accessed using the provided `ShopIndex` class.
 Additional, all restrictions to customer groups, shops or other has to be indexed too.
 </div>

 ### Additional synchronisation
 To keep the blog entries up to date, it is required to synchronize the blog data if some changes are made.
-As default shopware traces changes over [doctrine events](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html).
+As default shopware traces changes using [doctrine events](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html).
 The first step to synchronize blog entries is the registered `ORMBacklogSubscriber`.
 It registers the doctrine onFlush and postFlush event to trace data changes.
 ```php
 <?php